Kardashian Kids Birthday Parties, Ranked

 The themes get more elaborate each year, and with the new total of nine children in the next generation of the family, next year will bring with it three new KarJenner babies celebrating their first birthday all within four months of each other.
 The OG generation had better watch out.

-Keep reading for our favorite Kardashian kids' birthday shindigs over the years, ranked from least favorite to favorite, and see which over-the-top birthday made the list.
+Keep reading for our favourite Kardashian kids' birthday shindigs over the years, ranked from least favourite to favourite, and see which over-the-top birthday made the list.